Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

 \subsection{Application}

 Let $\mathfrak{L}=(L_1,...,L_{n-2})$ be a collection of nef classes and let $A, B$ be nef classes.
-By Hodge index inequality (Khovanski-Teissier inequality),
+By the Hodge index inequality (also known as the Khovanski-Teissier inequality),

-It is an interesting question to characterize the extremals of the inequality, that is, when the equality holds.
-If $A\cdot B\cdot \mathfrak{L} =0$, then we get equality.
-By Theorem \ref{nonvanishing} (or Theorem \ref{PosiCri} for more general contexts), this situation is completely characterized by the numerical dimension.
-Thus we only need to deal with the case when $A\cdot B\cdot \mathfrak{L} >0$.
-By Proposition \ref{proportional}, the equality holds if and only if for some $c>0$.
-Therefore, the characterization of the extremals is reduced to the description of $\ker \mathfrak{L}$.
+It is natural to ask when equality holds, i.e., to characterize the extremals of this inequality.
+If $A\cdot B\cdot \mathfrak{L} =0$, then the equality holds automatically since the right-hand side is nonnegative.
+By Theorem \ref{nonvanishing} (or Theorem \ref{PosiCri} in a more general setting), this situation is completely characterized in terms of numerical dimensions.
+Hence it suffices to consider the case $A\cdot B\cdot \mathfrak{L} >0$.
+By Theorem \ref{prop geom}, the equality holds if and only if for some $c>0$.
+Therefore, the problem of describing the extremals reduces to understanding the kernel $\ker \mathfrak{L}$.